RinLovesYou/Flipnote-Encoder/README.md

 * folder called `frames` (place the video called `input.mp4` here)
 * the latest release of [dsiflipencode](https://github.com/khang06/dsiflipencode), including the exe and dependency DLLs
 * The Flipnote Studio Private Key (good luck getting that one) called `fnkey.pem`
-* The `ppmSignature.py` script, that handles signing (good luck getting that one too lol)
 * and the latest EXE found in [releases](https://github.com/RinLovesYou/Flipnote-Signer/releases)

 As long as you have your `input.mp4` located in `frames` you can just double click `EncodeAndSign.exe`